felipemarinho97/pinyin-word-api/README.md

 **GET** /api/:hanzi
 Response: { url: "string" }

-Get a link for a audio pronunciation of a given _hanzi_ from Yabla.com
+Get a link for a audio pronunciation of a given _hanzi_ from ChinesePod.com or HSK Academy.

 **GET** /api/audio/:hanzi
 Response: Audio Blob

-Get a audio pronunciation file of a given _hanzi_ from Yabla.com
+Get a audio pronunciation file of a given _hanzi_ from ChinesePod.com or HSK Academy.

 **GET** /api/audio/pod/:hanzi
 Response: Audio Blob (From ChinesePod)

 Get a audio pronunciation file of a given _hanzi_ from ChinesePod.com

+**GET** /api/audio/hsk_academy/:hanzi
+Response: Audio Blob (From HSK Academy)

+Get a audio pronunciation file of a given _hanzi_ from HSK Academy.

+**GET** /api/audio/yabla/:hanzi
+Response: Audio Blob (From Yabla)

+Get a audio pronunciation file of a given _hanzi_ from Yabla.com (not working).

 **POST** /api/segment
 body: { text: string }